Point Cook Road and Sneydes Road intersection upgrade

 Point Cook and Sneydes Roads connect the community to the Princes Freeway, other Western suburbs, many schools and childcare centres and the large Sanctuary Lakes Shopping Precinct.

-There is currently no location for people walking or bike riding to safely cross Point Cook Road between Jamieson Way and Gramercy Boulevard.
+Before the intersection upgrade, there was no location for people walking or bike riding to safely cross Point Cook Road between Jamieson Way and Gramercy Boulevard.

 Point Cook Road has approximately 32,000 vehicles travel on it each day and Sneydes Road has approximately 11,000.